lenushealth/feedback/.github/issue_template.md

 ---
 ## BUG REPORT

-* **What is the current behavior?**
+* **What is the current behaviour?**
+  - In what way is the current behaviour undesirable, inaccurate
 * **Please provide the steps to reproduce and if possible a minimal demo of the problem**
+  - If you are experiencing Data API issues please link to an example of the request/response messages sent to and received from the Data API
 * **What is the expected behavior?**
-* **If you are experiencing Data API issues please link to an example of the request/response messages sent to and received from the Data API**
+* **What workarounds (if any) have you discovered?**
-* **Browse/Device information - Where possible please provide screenshots (including url) along with information about your web browser or device make and model**
+* **Browser/Device information - Where possible please provide screenshots (including url) along with information about your web browser or device make and model**

 * **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links that provide context to the report/request)